Maintenance Technician Career Guide: Duties, Skills & Salary

 Industrial Maintenance Technician

-Businesses that operate industrial machinery need technicians to inspect, maintain and repair all vital assets to keep processes rolling.
+Businesses that operate industrial machinery need technicians to inspect, maintain and repair all vital assets to keep manufacturing processes rolling.
 Common day-to-day tasks will include:

 • Fixing mechanical breakdowns